nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Adding an attribute : `addAttribute`

+Adds an attribute to a person in the address book.

+Format: `addAttribute UUID ATTRIBUTE_NAME ATTRIBUTE_VALUE`

+* Adds the attribute with the specified `ATTRIBUTE_NAME` and `ATTRIBUTE_VALUE` to the person with the specified `UUID`.
+* The `UUID` refers to the unique identifier of the person shown in the displayed person list.
+* The `UUID` **must be a valid UUID**.
+* The `ATTRIBUTE_NAME` is case-insensitive.
+* The `ATTRIBUTE_VALUE` is case-sensitive.

+Examples:
+* `addAttribute 12db Pet Dog` adds the attribute Pet with the value Dog to the person with the UUID 12db.
+* `addAttribute 12db Pet Cat` adds the attribute Pet with the value Cat to the person with the UUID 12db.
+* `addAttribute 12db pet Dog` adds the attribute pet with the value Dog to the person with the UUID 12db.
+* `addAttribute 12db Pet dog` adds the attribute Pet with the value dog to the person with the UUID 12db.

+### Deleting an attribute : `deleteAttribute`

+Deletes an attribute from a person in the address book.

+Format: `deleteAttribute UUID ATTRIBUTE_NAME`

+* Deletes the attribute with the specified `ATTRIBUTE_NAME` from the person with the specified `UUID`.
+* The `UUID` refers to the unique identifier of the person shown in the displayed person list.
+* The `UUID` **must be a valid UUID**.
+* The `ATTRIBUTE_NAME` is case-sensitive.
+* If the person does not have the specified attribute, the command will not have any effect.
+* If the person does not exist, the command will not have any effect.
+* If the attribute does not exist, the command will not have any effect.

+Examples:
+* `deleteAttribute 12db Pet` deletes the attribute Pet from the person with the UUID 12db.
+* `deleteAttribute 12db pet` does not delete the attribute Pet from the person with the UUID 12db but will delete the attribute pet.

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.